Hubs-Foundation/hubs-architecture-kit/README.md

 # Download

 In order to download the source files for the kit you will need the [Github Desktop client](https://desktop.github.com/), or [Git-LFS](https://git-lfs.github.com/) if you are using the command line.
 Then clone the repository.

+License
+All assets in this repository are licensed with CC-BY 2.0.